C. J. De Garis: Decline

 The Kendenup collapse coincided with a number of other financial failures within his empire.
 With mounting debts, he disappeared, leaving his car at Mentone and having apparently drowned in Port Phillip on 5 January 1925.
 He had written almost seventy farewell letters.
 His letter to Stoneham read:

-"You will have the papers by now, and will have seen what has become of me.
-The strain has been too long and too strong, and I have cracked up under it.
-I hope, however, for the sake of dear Vy that my new song "Moonoloo", turns out a winner, for she will need to get every penny she can.
-Think as pleasantly as you can of me, who came nearer to being a big success than people think; and who consequently became the greatest failure.
-Regards and regrets.–De Garis."

 Suspicions that De Garis was still alive soon surfaced and he became the subject of an eight-day nationwide search.
 He was apprehended the following week after arriving in Auckland, New Zealand, on the SS Maheno.

 On 17 August 1926, with debts of £420,000, De Garis committed suicide by gassing himself at his Mornington home.
 Shortly before he died, an autobiographical novel Victories of Failure: A Business Romance (1925) was published in which he described his life and business career in great detail in the guise of "K.J.
 Rogers".

 De Garis married Rene (née Corbould) in September 1907; they had three daughters, and divorced in May 1923.
 The following month he married his former private secretary Violet (née Austin), with whom he had one daughter.
 De Garis is buried at Brighton Cemetery in Melbourne.